-PRODUCING A BETTER APPLICATION
+PRODUCING A BETTER APPLICATION:

 The Columbia University Department of Computer Science is looking for students who have excellent research potential in computer science as well as good grades, test scores, and English language skills.
 Evidence that you possess these will help your case.
 So be sure to include with your application materials any evidence of your research experience and qualifications, including substantial course projects or technical employment.
 Publications in international conferences and journals are important to mention; you may want to submit up to two of your best such papers in the “Research Papers” section of your online application.
-Also list all papers that you have co-authored.
+You must also submit your curriculum vitae/resume, which should list all papers that you have co-authored.
 If possible, at least two of your recommendation letters should address your research qualifications.

 It is usually best to ask professors from your current or most recent academic institution.
 Research supervisors are strongly preferred over classroom teachers, unless the course(s) involved a substantial project.
 Otherwise, it is better to obtain letters from faculty who gave you high grades.
 Obtain letters from regular faculty members if at all possible, rather than from adjuncts, staff, or graduate students.
 Supervisors from summer internships, particularly research labs, are also good choices.

 Applicants returning to school after several years away from academia should submit recommendations from work supervisors and advanced colleagues, preferably those who hold a graduate degree and/or have published articles in major research forums.
 It is less useful in these circumstances to request letters from former professors who have had no contact with you in many years.
 It is not recommended that you submit character references from people with no academic or research experience or from persons who are unfamiliar with your academic credentials, your technical, research, or teaching experience, or with your qualifications and research potential.
 Do not write your own letters.
-It is generally useful for your references to include in their letters information about their own background (e.g., whether they hold a Ph.D. degree themselves and from what school, whether they have held a faculty position in the past at a major university, and so on).
+It is generally useful for your references to include in their letters information about their own background (e.g., whether they hold a PhD degree themselves and from what school, whether they have held a faculty position in the past at a major university, and so on).

 You can certainly submit a three-page document, but a concise one-page statement is preferable.
 The department must consider many hundreds of applications, so a short statement focused on your research experience, interests, and goals, is generally most effective.
 Except in unusual circumstances, information on your personal history, childhood, and how you became interested in computer science is less useful.